medic/cht-core/demo-forms/readme.md

 ## Loading

-The forms can either be loaded in via the web admin GUI or through command line using `medic-conf`.
+The forms can be loaded via the web admin GUI or through the command line using `medic-conf`.

 ### Admin Web GUI